ada-school/javascript-node-express-challenge/README.md

 <img align="right" width="200" height="100" src="https://ada-school.org/wp-content/uploads/2022/02/ada-school-logo.svg">

-## JavaScript Node and Express Mentor 👩‍💻 👨‍💻 Code Challenge
+## JavaScript/TypeScript Node and Express Mentor 👩‍💻 👨‍💻 Code Challenge

 Thank you 🙏 for taking the time to implement this coding challenge to build a fast microservice REST API using *JavaScript* and *Express*.